thegooddocsproject/thegooddocsproject.github.io/decisions.md

 *   Be strategic or impact many within the project,
 *   Be contentious, and after discussion at least one member is still strongly against the motion, by continuing to vote -1,

 then a motion should be raised as an email thread on our [general email list](https://thegooddocsproject.groups.io/g/main).
-The title should start: “Motion: …”
+The subject line should start: “Motion: …”

 All community members are encouraged to vote to demonstrate community support, however contentious motions will only count votes from PSC members.